Wisconsin Senate Passes Tribe-Controlled Online Sports Betting Bill

 Not our cup of OSB

 However, not everyone loves the Wisconsin legislation.
-Not everyone loves the way it may be passed in the legislature, either.
+Not everyone loves the way it was passed in the legislature, either.

 Big sports betting brands such as DraftKings and FanDuel have opposed the proposed structure because it would require the bulk of revenue generated by mobile sports wagering to stay with the tribes.
 This, the operators say, would leave them sidelined in Wisconsin and potentially limit the size of the new legal market.

-Meanwhile, some state lawmakers may be concerned about the bipartisan way in which A.B.
-601 could be passed by the Senate, which has an 18-15 Republican majority.
+Meanwhile, some state lawmakers were concerned about the bipartisan way in which A.B.
+601 was passed by the Senate, which has an 18-15 Republican majority.

-One Republican state senator recently warned against passing the online sports betting bill without at least 17 GOP members voting in favor, which may be what happens.
+One Republican state senator recently warned against passing the online sports betting bill without at least 17 GOP members voting in favor, which is exactly what happened.
+Twelve Democrats and nine Republicans voted to pass A.B.
+601.

-Furthermore, Democratic Gov. Tony Evers, who has authorized in-person sports betting offered by the tribes, is not running for re-election this fall.
+Still, there was pressure to move on the online sports betting legislation.
+Hesselbein said Tuesday that Senate Republicans had indicated it would be the last working day of the year.
+Furthermore, Evers, who has authorized in-person sports betting offered by the tribes, is not running for re-election this fall.

 While Hesselbein said she’d received no indication as to whether Evers would sign A.B.
-601 into law, she was optimistic that the Evers administration would be able to renegotiate satisfactory compacts with tribes.
+601 into law, she was optimistic that the Evers administration will be able to renegotiate satisfactory compacts with tribes.

-“We are hopeful that there is enough time for the governor and his team to do that,” the Senate minority leader said.
+“We are hopeful that there is enough time for the governor and his team to do that,” Hesselbein said during a press conference Tuesday morning.

 Pages related to this topic